• Skip to primary navigation

 Tape the inside of the mirror so to paint the inside edge of the frame

-Also, we painted the sides of the cabinet and mirror boxes.
+Also, we painted the sides of the cabinet and mirror boxes (Affiliate Link).

 painted a second coat on the doors, cabinets sides and front, and mirror

-While they were drying, we added the new wood shelves inside the cabinet and the mirror also gave those items more stability.
-This wood was used on another DIY project (How to Modify A Stone Wall with Little Effort) so we had extra.
+While they were drying, we added the new wood shelves (Affiliate Link) inside the cabinet, and the mirror also gave those items more stability.
+This wood was used on another DIY project (How to Modify A Stone Wall with Little Effort), so we had extra.
 No extra cost here!
 YAY!

 we replaced the wood in the mirror and cabinet with new extra wood we had from another project.

 The painting took about a week.
 Since the cabinets were brown oak, the black finish would work well to cover the dark oak.
-It also matched the area rug and the stain glass pieces we had in the powder room.
+It also matched the area rug (Affiliate Link) and the stained glass pieces we had in the powder room.

-Tip: I found that if I got paint on the tile, I could remove it with a wet paper towel easy enough.
+Tip: I found that if I got paint on the tile, I could remove it with a wet paper towel easily enough.

 Note: we painted the cabinets with a polyurethane satin finish.
 But, it really did shine it up.
 If I would do it again, I would not do this because it created a shine.